Schpser/Portfolio/README.md

 **🎯 Decision-making:**
 - Consensus for creative choices
 - Final technical decision by the domain expert (Hugo for the game, Melissa for the API)

+🗂️ Practical Collaboration Framework
+To implement this principle efficiently within the project structure (game_client_c, backend_api_python, web_dashboard), we use a "Feature-Driven Pairing" workflow:

+Feature Kickoff: For each new feature (e.g., "Player Score Submission"), we design the solution together, defining:

+The gameplay logic (C++)

+The data structure and API endpoint (Python)

+The dashboard visualization (JS)

+Development Cycle: We then work side-by-side, on the same task, whether physically or via screen-sharing:

+Pair-Programming: One drives (writes code), the other navigates (reviews, researches, plans next steps).
+We switch roles frequently.

+Split-Research & Merge: We sometimes research specific sub-problems separately (e.g., Hugo checks a graphics library, Melissa checks an API design pattern) then immediately reconvene to integrate the findings.

+Validation & Integration: We test and integrate the feature together, ensuring it works seamlessly across all three parts of our stack (Game Client → API → Dashboard).

+🔧 Tools & Rituals for a Unified Workflow

+Daily Co-Working Sessions: Blocked time for synchronized development.

+Shared Decision Log: A simple document where we record key technical decisions we made together.

+Single Pull Request Policy: Any code merged to the main branch must be reviewed and approved by both members.

 #### 🤝 Stakeholders